bwsinger/mpc-autofill/README.md

 0 0 * * SUN bash /root/mpc-autofill/sync_dfcs
 ```
 16. **[PROD]** Deploy two Google Script according to the code specified in `autofill.py` and adjust the URLs in that script to point to your GS endpoints

+# Running in Docker
+Some of the steps above are still required to run in docker.

+## Pre-reqs
+You must have the Docker Desktop client installed on your machine.
+[Docker Desktop](https://docs.docker.com/desktop/)

+## Steps
+1. Go to the `$working_directory/.run` directory and for each XML file delete the option `SDK_HOME` (TODO - Make a docker ./run dir)
+2. Set up your Google Drive credentials using a Google Drive service account.
+For each step, only follow the instructions for the given section, then return and complete the next step.
+The linked tutorial is slightly out of date, but it is the most complete tutorial around.
+   1. [Step 1](https://help.talend.com/r/E3i03eb7IpvsigwC58fxQg/uEUUsDd_MSx64yoJgSa1xg) - NOTE: The project name, product name, and Application type don't matter for just running the tool locally.
+   2. Rename and move to `$working_directory/MPCAutofill/credentials.json`
+   3. [Step 2](https://help.talend.com/r/E3i03eb7IpvsigwC58fxQg/ol2OwTHmFbDiMjQl3ES5QA) - NOTE: The JSON file you download at the end of this step is named something slightly different from what the application expects.
+Make sure to rename it.
+   4. Rename and move to `$working_directory/MPCAutofill/client_secrets.json`
+3. Update the `$working_directory/MPCAutofill/drives.csv`
+4. In the `$working_directory` run: `docker-compose build`
+5. In the `$working_directory` run: `docker-compose up`
+6. In the `$working_drectory` run: `docker-compose run web python manage.py migrate`
+7. In the `$working_drectory` run: `docker-compose run web python manage.py update_dfcs`
+8. In the `$working_drectory` run: `docker-compose run web python manage.py import_sources`
+9. In the `$working_drectory` run: `docker-compose run web python manage.py update_database`